Welcome to the 46th edition of Eye Opener!

 This document is printed on Recycled Paper and is published and promoted by

-Charity Registration Number 249295
+Kingston Association for the Blind - Charity Registration Number 249295